thetribeio/generator-project/README.md

 ## If you encounter an issue while using the generator

-If you encounter any issue while using the generator or contributing on it please create a issue in this repository.
+If you encounter any issue while using the generator or contributing on it please create an issue in this repository.

 ## Contributing

-You can contribute to this repository by following the [contributing guide](CONTRIBUTING.md)
+You can contribute to this repository by following the [contributing guide](doc/CONTRIBUTING.md)